Products & Services

 Your vision is too important to trust to a novice, and no one should be rushed through purchasing decisions.
 Our services include a scheduled, no-obligation eyewear consultation during which you will be the focus of our attention.

 Please bring your current prescription to your scheduled consultation.
-If you do not have a prescription and need an exam, please call us to schedule with Dr. Andy Cook at Bronze Optical.
-If you have medical issues that may involve the health of your eyes, please call for our referral to an optometrist or ophthalmologist at the Froedert and the Medical College of Wisconsin Eye Institute.
+If you do not have a prescription and need an exam, please call us to schedule with the optometrist at Bronze Optical.
+If you have medical issues that may involve the health of your eyes, please call for our referral to an optometrist or ophthalmologist at the Froedtert and the Medical College of Wisconsin Eye Institute.

 Bronze Optical has access to the full range of lens materials, and the knowledge to determine which lens material best suits your prescription.